Expert covariational reasoning resources in physics graphing tasks: Methods

-The extension study was designed upon reflection of the results from the replication study (Study 1).
-The interviewers noticed that the physics graduate students were so well acquainted with motion-based tasks that few of the graduate students engaged in direct covariational reasoning---that is, they were unlikely to compare the change in one quantity to the change in another, and instead assigned functional relationships between the two quantities \cite{Zimmerman2019TowardsPhysics}.
-The similarities and differences in the patterns from our interviews are compared to those reported by Hobson and Moore thoroughly in Section~\ref{sec:resultsMA}.

-In order to better understand how physics experts use covariational reasoning, a new set of three tasks were developed using physics contexts outside of constant motion.
-A summary of the tasks can be found in Figures~\ref{fig:potentialtasks} and~\ref{fig:droneandlight}.
-We designed two isomorphic versions of the first task, Going Around Tacoma.
-One version, Electric Charge, asks the participants to relate the electric potential measured by a probe and the total distance traveled as the probe moves around a charge (Fig.~\ref{fig:potentialtasks}A).
-The other version, Gravitation, asks participants to relate the gravitational potential of the system and the total distance traveled of a rocket ship as it moves around a planet called Rigamarole (Fig.~\ref{fig:potentialtasks}B).
+The tasks can be found in Figures~\ref{fig:potentialtasks} and~\ref{fig:droneandlight}.
+We designed two isomorphic versions of the first task from the preliminary experiment, Going Around Tacoma (Fig.~\ref{fig:firstround}A).
+One version, Electric Charge, asks the participants to relate the electric potential measured by a probe and the total distance traveled by the probe as the probe moves around a charge, $Q$ (Fig.~\ref{fig:potentialtasks}A).
+The other version, Gravitation, asks participants to relate the gravitational potential of the rocket ship-planet system and the total distance traveled by a rocket ship as it moves around a planet called Rigamarole (Fig.~\ref{fig:potentialtasks}B).
 Half of the graduate students were given Electric Charge, and the other half were given Gravitation.
+We found there was little difference in covariational reasoning, but that the graduate students were more comfortable with Gravitation.
+As covariation is the focus of this study, we therefore chose to reduce cognitive load by giving Gravitation to all the faculty participants.

-The second task, Drone, was designed to relate two familiar quantities---height and angle---in a novel way (Fig.~\ref{fig:droneandlight}A).
-The task asks participants to relate the height of a drone to the angle the drone makes with the horizontal axis, with the constraint that the drone is designed to tilt such that its axis is always aligned with its velocity vector.
-Finally, the third task, Intensity, depicts a laser shining through a column of liquid and asks participants to relate the intensity measured by a probe and the total distance traveled by the probe as it moves upward along the column of liquid (Fig.~\ref{fig:droneandlight}B).
-All of the graduate students saw both Drone and Intensity.
+Drone (Fig.~\ref{fig:droneandlight}A) was designed to relate two familiar quantities---height and angle---in a novel way.
+It asks participants to relate the height of a drone to the angle the drone's base makes with the horizontal axis, with the constraint that the drone is designed to tilt such that its base is always aligned with its velocity vector.
+Finally, Intensity (Fig.~\ref{fig:droneandlight}B) depicts a laser shining through a column of liquid and asks participants to relate the intensity of light measured by a probe and the total distance traveled by the probe as it moves upward along the column of liquid.
+All of the participants saw both Drone and Intensity.

-Five graduate students from the first study elected to participate in the extension study, and five additional graduate students were recruited to ensure there was no bias from participating in the first round.